The Best Wedding Gift I Received (That I Now Give to Everyone)

 My husband and I had a very hard time registering for our wedding.
 (We would have gone without a registry entirely, but our families insisted.)
 We had already lived together for years and we were in our 30s when we got married — we just didn’t need all that much.
 We registered for a KitchenAid stand mixer (which I still can’t believe I got!), some simple dishes, and a few random odds and ends.

 Our guests were incredibly generous, and we loved every single present we received — we just happen to love one the most.
-No offense, everyone!
+No offense, everyone else!

 Our friends Dave and Christine (Dave actually performed the service, which was also an amazing wedding gift!) had our wedding invitation decoupaged into a glass tray.
 Yes, that thing you’re looking at above is our actual wedding invitation — in tray form.